mchoi1215/lab-setting-up-git/README.md

 The first line sets the editor that you'll be editing git commits to pico, a much simpler terminal text editor than the default vim.
 The second line will save your credentials for a limited time so that you will not have to enter it over and over again.

+You should have gotten an email with a link to create your own repository dedicated to this lab.
+It should be from "GitHub Classroom".
+Please click on that link and have your repository for this lab created.

 Next lets clone this repository.
-You need to log into your GitHub account, click on the INFO253-FL2017/lab-1-setting-up-git-[your username] repository, and then find the green "Clone and Download" button.
+You need to log into your GitHub account, navigate to the repository that , and then find the green "Clone and Download" button.
 Copy that url that it shows you.

 Now you can run the command: